aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## About CloudFormation templates
 The CloudFormation templates do not detect and install graphics drivers for [accelerated GPU instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html#gpu-instances), but provide helper scripts to download them.
 [Windows Server](WIndowsServer-NICE-DCV.yaml) template do provide option to install NICE-DCV, NVIDIA GRID, NVIDIA gaming or AMD GPU driver.
 Refer to notes below for more information.

-When using a MarketPlace AMI such as [Rocky Linux](https://aws.amazon.com/marketplace/pp/prodview-2otariyxb3mqu), [Kali Linux](https://aws.amazon.com/marketplace/pp/prodview-fznsw3f7mq7to) or [AlmaLinux](https://aws.amazon.com/marketplace/pp/prodview-mku4y3g4sjrye?), subscribe before provisioning CloudFormation stack.
+When using a MarketPlace AMI such as [Rocky Linux](https://aws.amazon.com/marketplace/pp/prodview-2otariyxb3mqu) or [AlmaLinux](https://aws.amazon.com/marketplace/pp/prodview-mku4y3g4sjrye?), subscribe before provisioning CloudFormation stack.

 ## Deployment via CloudFormation console